Nearer My God to Thee (Homicide: Life on the Street): Plot summary

-After several hours with no new developments, Russert is placed under further pressure when Matt Rhodes (Tony Todd), an aggressive television reporter, reveals he knows about the murder and the white gloves.
-Russert claims if the white gloves are publicized, the detectives will lose their best lead, and she convinces Rhodes to hold off by promising to give him the exclusive story later.
+After several hours with no new developments, Russert is placed under further pressure when Matt Rhodes (Tony Todd), an aggressive television reporter, reveals he knows about the Goodrich murder and the white gloves.
+Russert claims if the white gloves are publicized, the detectives will lose their best lead, and convinces Rhodes to hold off by promising to give him the exclusive story later.
 Dr. Scheiner (Ralph Tabakin) finishes the autopsy and reveals Goodrich was not raped, surprising the detectives.
 Pembleton and Bayliss are sent to take another look at the crime scene.
-Giardello tells an exhausted Russert to go home and rest, promising to cover for her.
-Russert goes home and, shortly later, is visited by Felton; the two kiss, revealing Felton's affair is with Russert.
+Gee tells an exhausted Russert to go home and rest, promising to cover for her.
+Russert does so and, shortly later, is visited by Felton; the two kiss, revealing Felton's affair is with Russert.
 Meanwhile, at the crime scene, Pembleton and Bayliss find the locked door to a nearby shed has been violently ripped open.

 Production

 Casting

 "Nearer My God to Thee" marked the debut of regular cast member Isabella Hofmann as Megan Russert, the police lieutenant in charge of the homicide department's second shift.
 When NBC committed to renew Homicide for a third season, among the requirements it mandated were the addition of more women to the cast.
 It was felt Hofmann would add sex appeal to the cast while also allowing gender politics to be integrated into the storylines.
 Homicide executive director Tom Fontana said, "Whether we added a woman, a man or a giraffe, we wanted it to be very organic to the show."